 Where Do Lone Star Ticks Live?

 These ticks prefer areas with plenty of vegetation and shade.
 They hang out on low-growing vegetation and wait for a host to walk by them.
 They are often found in the eastern and southeastern parts of the United States.

 Rocky Mountain Wood Tick (Dermacentor andersoni)

 The Rocky Mountain wood tick is also known as a wood tick.
 It gets its name from the area it is commonly found.
-These ticks live in the wooded areas and open grasslands of the Rocky Mountain states.
-It is a hard tick with a reddish-brown, flat, oval body.
-Similar to the American dog tick, the female has gray markings that become more distinct when feeding.
-The males have grayish-white spots.
-Males are also smaller than females who can grow between 1/8″ and 5/8″.
 Like the lone star tick, the Rocky Mountain wood tick has different hosts during each life stage.
 During the larva and nymph stage, the ticks feed on smaller animals.
-Once they reach adulthood, they will feed on larger animals and humans.
+Once they reach adulthood, they feed on humans and larger animals.

 Tips to Avoid Ticks

 You don’t want ticks to limit your time outside.
 That’s why it’s important to take preventative measures.
 Check out a few ticks to prevent a run-in with these pests.